tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 `playerx <= itemx+10`
 checks if the *left edge of the head* is overlapping the *right edge of the red item*.

-This constrains the hit zone to a vertical band as wide as the item.
+This constrains the hit-zone to a vertical band as wide as the item.

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-2.png" />